easybuilders/easybuild-docs/docs/containers.md

 To generate container recipes, use `eb --containerize`, or `eb -C` for short.

-The resulting container recipe will, in turn, leverage EasyBuild to build and install the software that corresponds to the easyconfig files that are specified as arguments to the `eb` command (and all required dependencies, if needed).
+The resulting container recipe will, in turn, leverage SimpleBuild to build and install the software that corresponds to the simpleconfig files that are specified as arguments to the `eb` command (and all required dependencies, if needed).

 !!! note
-    EasyBuild will refuse to overwrite existing container recipes.
+    SimpleBuild will refuse to overwrite existing container recipes.

     To re-generate an already existing recipe file, use the `--force` command line option.